 They have a typical lifespan for chickens at an average of 8 years.
 Though that can vary based on potential health issues and predator problems.

-This is a breed that doesn’t have any health issues they are more at risk for due to their genetics or qualities.
-So, of course make sure you know how to feed your chickens, provide them with a safe coop and run.
+This is a breed that doesn't have any health issues they are more at risk for due to their genetics or qualities.
+So, of course make sure you know how much it costs to feed chickens, provide them with a safe coop and run.
+There are lots of chicken coop plans and DIY chicken runs you can use.
 And make sure to do regular health checks.

 Are Wyandotte chickens good layers?